|The Washington Times|

 A 57-year old who grew up in Washington, Mr. Penaherrera is the founder of Memorial Day Flowers, an organization that distributes donated flowers to visitors at Arlington National Cemetery and other cemeteries around the country.

-Anita Bemis-Dougherty, an Alexandria-based physical therapist, was on hand to visit the graves of her parents and uncle, all of whom served in the military.
+Anita Bemis-Dougherty, an Alexandria-based physical therapist, was at Arlington to visit the graves of her parents and uncle, all of whom served in the military.
 She initially thought the roses were for the families of Iraq and Afghanistan veterans and approached a volunteer to offer thanks; when the volunteer said she could take a flower home, she nearly cried.

 Lin Schmale, a volunteer and flower industry lobbyist, said the memory of the day still moves her to tears.